Hallucinogens distort and intensify sensations, but the actual effects are variable and unpredictable.

 Some users remain out of touch with reality (psychotic) for many days or longer after the drug’s effects have worn off.
 It is unclear if the drug use causes psychosis or simply uncovers an underlying mental health disorder.

 Some people—especially long-term or repeated users of hallucinogens, particularly LSD—may experience flashbacks after they stop using the drugs.
 Flashbacks are similar to but generally less intense than the original experience.
 Typically, flashbacks disappear over 6 to 12 months but can recur for years after the last use of LSD, especially in users who have an anxiety disorder Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more or another mental health disorder or after the use of marijuana, alcohol, or barbiturates.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more or another mental health disorder or after the use of marijuana, alcohol, or barbiturates.

 Diagnosis of Hallucinogen Use